AJ-Wuu/CodeBlood/MachineOrganization.md

 * Extern: ```extern int max = 10000;```
   * GLOBAL variables are declared in one file, and can be accessed in another file with the EXTERN word before (in this another file).
   * In the same file, no need of EXTERN.
+* Register: ```register int x;```
+  * A register declaration advises the compiler that the variable in question will be heavily used.
+  * The idea is that register variables are to be placed in machine registers, which may result in smaller and faster programs.
 * Variable Name: digits (0-9) cannot be the first letter
 * Primitive Data Types:
   * 1 byte = 8 bits